-NOTICE: Most codes require setting the water heater in a metal drain pan piped to an adequate drain or external to the structure.
+NOTICE: Most codes require setting the water heater in a metal drain pan piped to an adequate drain.
 The drain pan helps avoid property damage which may occur from condensation or leaks in the piping connections or tank.
 The drain pan must be at least two inches wider than the diameter of the water heater.
 Install the drain pan so the water level is limited to a maximum depth of 1-3/4".